-Most of the existing research on refugee integration shows that refugees are disadvantaged socially and economically relative to the native population at arrival and that several problems tend to be persistent.
-This is reflected in large initial gaps in labor outcomes compared with native workers, with slow subsequent improvement.
-The large gap observed in wage earnings is well documented in reviews, such as Kerr and Kerr (2011), Becker and Ferrara (2019), Bevelander (2020), and Brell et al. (2020).
+Most of the existing research on refugee integration shows that refugees are disadvantaged socially and economically at their arrival, relative to the native population, and that several problems tend to persist.
+This supposition is reflected in large initial gaps in labor outcomes for refugees compared with native workers, which show slow subsequent improvement.
+The large gap observed in wage earnings is well documented in reviews, such as Kerr and Kerr (2011), Becker and Ferrara (2019), Bevelander (2020), and Brell, Dustmann, and Preston (2020).

 With access to large-scale administrative data, we add to this literature by focusing on long-term refugee migrants.
-We find for Sweden a gender-heterogeneous advantage over comparable natives at the level of occupations and tasks.
-Kaida et al. (2020) have also studied long-term economic integration of refugees using administrative data for Canada to find that privately sponsored refugees and government-assisted refugees were more successful.
-Akgündüz and Torun (2020) use both survey and administrative data to study changes of tasks performed among natives in Turkey after the recent huge inflow of Syrian refugees.
-The huge additional low-skilled labor supply increased natives' task complexity, reducing the intensity of manual tasks and raising the intensity of abstract tasks.
-Like Akgündüz and Torun (2020), Mayda et al. (2017) employ administrative data but with a long-term perspective.
-They find that exogenous resettlement of refugees had no adverse effects on natives in the US labor market.
+We find for Sweden a genderheterogeneous advantage over comparable natives at the level of occupations and tasks.
+Kaida, Hou, and Stick (2020) have also studied longterm economic integration of refugees using administrative data for Canada and found that privately sponsored refugees and government-assisted refugees were more successful.
+Akgündüz and Torun (2020) used both survey and administrative data to study changes of tasks performed among natives in Turkey after the recent inflow of Syrian refugees.
+The substantial additional low-skilled labor supply increased natives' task complexity, thereby reducing the intensity of manual tasks and raising the intensity of abstract tasks.
+Like Akgündüz and Torun (2020), Mayda, Parsons, Peri, and Wagner (2017) employed administrative data but with a long-term perspective.
+They found that exogenous resettlement of refugees had no adverse effects on natives in the US labor market.

-Comprehensive research delves into the underlying reasons of these discrepancies.
-Main factors are found to be similar to migrants in general and include education, experience, home-host country differences, and literacy skills (see for instance De Vroome and Van Tubergen, 2010; Chin and Cortes, 2015; Barbiano di Belgiojoso, 2019; Bevelander, 2020; and Irastorza and Bevelander, 2021).
-Other explanations include discrimination (Campion, 2018), limited social networks (Auer, 2018), specific residential areas (Connor, 2010), and firm factors (Abowd, Kramarz, and Margolis, 1999).
-The literature also highlights distinct challenges that refugees face in their labor market integration, setting them apart from other immigrants, such as initial employment bans for asylum seekers (Marbach et al., 2018), uncertainties about the duration of staying (Schock et al., 2016), physical and mental health conditions related to incidents before the arrival to the host country, and discrimination (Ruiz and Vargas-Silva, 2018).
-Nonetheless, there are studies that contend that refugees might possess especially strong incentives to integrate in the labor market.
-For instance, Cortes (2004) suggests that a diminishing likelihood of returning home enhances their motivation to invest in human capital.
-Using longitudinal Swedish register data to study groups of refugees, Bevelander and Luik (2020) find that country-of-origin differences decrease to a small degree after regression adjustments.
-This causes doubts about the cultural difference hypothesis.
+Comprehensive research investigates the underlying reasons for these discrepancies.
+The main factors are found to be similar to those for migrants in general and include education, experience, home-host country differences, and literacy skills (see, for instance, De Vroome and Van Tubergen 2010; Chin and Cortes 2015; Barbiano di Belgiojoso 2019; Bevelander 2020; and Irastorza and Bevelander 2021).
+Other explanations include discrimination (Campion 2018), limited social networks (Auer 2018), specific residential areas (Connor 2010), and firm factors (Abowd,

+Kramarz, and Margolis 1999).
+The literature also highlights distinct challenges that refugees face in their labor market integration, setting them apart from other immigrants, such as initial employment bans for asylum seekers (Marbach, Hainmueller, and Hangartner 2018), uncertainties about the duration of staying (Schock et al. 2016), physical and mental health conditions related to incidents before the arrival to the host country, and discrimination (Ruiz and Vargas-Silva 2018).
+Nonetheless, some studies contend that refugees might possess especially strong incentives to integrate in the labor market.
+For instance, Cortes (2004) suggested that a diminishing likelihood of returning home enhances their motivation to invest in human capital.
+Using longitudinal Swedish register data to study groups of refugees, Bevelander and Luik (2020) found that country-of-origin differences decrease to a small degree after regression adjustments.
+Such findings raise doubts about the cultural difference hypothesis.